Your journey starts here

 • or, regardless of your citizenship or visa status, your family’s main residence is located outside the United States

-International and domestic applicants are considered in the same applicant pool and held to the same standards.
-International applicants have the same application requirements as domestic applicants.
+International and domestic applicants are considered within the same applicant pool and are held to the same admission standards.

 We welcome applications for financial assistance from all families who apply to Cate, including international families.
 It is important to note that we offer need-based financial assistance, not scholarships, and limited funding is available.